 "Bulma," she said unfamiliarly, frowning.
 "My real name is Bulma."

-"Bulma," he said, without meaning to.
+"Bulma," he said, without thought.

 She nodded, and then glanced around the small room with disappointment.
 "Well, this is where we live."
-They had stepped out of the narrow doorway and into the living room, which held a couch with a crisply folded blanket and pillow, a small table with two chairs, and a pile of tech parts.
+They had stepped out of the narrow doorway and into the living room, which held a couch with a crisply folded blanket and pillow, a small table with two chairs, and a pile of computer parts and machinery.
 The kitchen was just a bit further in, in the far corner of the living room.
 It was small, with an arms width of counter space, one stove coil and a narrow sink.
 Altogether, the room was about ten feet long.
 To the right was a bedroom, holding a messy, unmade bed and a small desk with a computer, with no room in between.
 One had to climb over the bed to get out the door, or sit on the bed to use the computer.

 "Where are we going?"
 Gohan asked with concern.